lineality/Online_Voting_Using_One_Time_Pads/README.md

 ### Issue/Task: user interface for setting up an election

+## Features Tools & Deployment
+(2025.01.03)
+- What are the minimal needed features?
+- What are the minimal tools needed for those features?

-Question: Standardized .csv ballot format (for decision coordination): ideal? including information about the ballot signing key information possible vote customization information
+## Question: Standardized .csv ballot format (for decision coordination): ideal?
+including information about the ballot signing key information possible vote customization information